dminor/plover/readme.md

 in Schönfinkel.
 I plan to learn a lot more about logic programming and unification before tackling another type system.

-Like Scoundrel, Schönfinkel has a *recur* keyword inspired by Clojure.
-This was quite a bit of a hack to get working in Scoundrel where it ended up being a separate value returned from an expression that was caught to allow a function to call itself recursively without growing the stack.
-The virtual machine in Schönfinkel made implementation much more natural, where the arguments are replaced on the stack and a jmp call is used to restart the function.
-The *recur* keyword is necessary because all functions in Schönfinkel are anonymous.

 The language is named after
 [Moses Schönfinkel](https://en.wikipedia.org/wiki/Moses_Sch%C3%B6nfinkel), a logician.